-30.06.2015 31.12.2014
+30.06.2016 31.12.2015

 (in € millions) Currency y swap

-Notional amount 722.7 722.7
+Notional amount 1,181.4 722.7

-Cash flow hedge reserve 10.0 (0.1)
+Cash flow hedge reserve (18.6) 6.9

-Change in cash flow hedge reserve during the period 92.3 74.4
+Change in cash flow hedge reserve during the period (82.1) 82.5

-Cash flow hedge reserve recycled through profit or loss (76.0) (74.6)

-during the period
+Cash flow hedge reserve recycled through profit or loss during the period 53.7 (71.0)

-Deferred taxes (6.2) 0.1
+Deferred taxes 9.8 (4.6)

-Derivative instruments correspond to two currency swaps used to hedge against fluctuations in the exchange rate that could impact annual interest payments and principal repayments on two issues denominated in foreign currencies:
+Derivative instruments correspond to three currency swaps used to hedge against fluctuations in exchange rates that could impact annual interest payments and principal repayments on three subordinated debt issues denominated in foreign currencies:

-- the first derivative was put in place to hedge against foreign exchange risk arising on the euro-sterling exchange rate through to 30 September 2021 and affecting sterling-denominated subordinated notes issued in 2011

-- the second derivative concerns subordinated notes issued in US dollars in 2013 and hedges payments on the notes through to 18 July 2019.
+- The first derivative was put in place to hedge against foreign exchange risk arising on the euro-sterling exchange rate through to 30 September 2021 and affecting sterling-denominated subordinated notes issued in 2011 - The second derivative concerns subordinated notes issued in US dollars in 2013 and hedges payments on the notes through to 18 July 2019 - The third concerns subordinated notes issued in US dollars in January 2016 and hedges payments on the notes through to 22 January 2029.

 These derivatives are eligible for cash flow hedge accounting (see Note 3.10.3).
-At 30 June 2015, no amount had been recognised in profit or loss for the ineffective portion of the hedges.
+At 30 June 2016, no amount had been recognised in profit or loss for the ineffective portion of the hedges.